yenyang/Anarchy/Anarchy/Properties/Stable/LongDescription.md

 * Optional Elevation Step slider.
 * Anarchy Components tool for quickly adding or removing Anarchy and Transform Lock components from applicable objects.
 Radius selection is recommended for Anarchy component since you can see and interact with overriden (invisible) objects and bring them back to normal.
 * Optional Network upgrades assets: Originally part of Extended Road Upgrades and included here with permission from ST-Apps.
 This option adds Retaining Wall, Quay, Elevated, and Tunnel assets to vanilla menu for asset selection.
 This mod includes multiple fixes to issues from ERU.
+* Option to Contrain Brush that limits objects placed with the circular brush to within the limits.
+* Multiple Prefab Selection (hold Ctrl) for objects within the same vanilla UI Tab except for trees (use Tree Controller), plants (use Tree Controller), placeholders, and any building with subnetworks or subareas.
+Works the same as Tree Controller so don't expect perfection.

 Currently it applies to these tools:
 * Object Tool (Option to automatically disable Anarchy toggle while brushing objects. and Set relative elevation while plopping single item, brushing, line and curve mode.)
 * Net Tool (While using the net tool Anarchy will now let you violate the clearance of other networks.
 I don't recommend having zoning under low bridges.)